 Group therapy requires specific expertise and on-the-spot decision making.

 The Brookline Center invites Boston-area clinicians to observe and learn from our most seasoned group therapists in this enriching professional development series.

-The Center hosts two Observation Groups that run throughout the year.
-Led by senior clinicians — recognized experts in the field — this program takes place in tandem with the Center’s long-term, ongoing therapy groups that serve adults facing a range of clinical issues.
+The Center hosts two Observation Groups that run throughout the year as part of our group therapy program.
 For clinicians seeking to become more skilled in group therapy, the Observation Groups offer the opportunity to witness, discuss, and better understand how to lead process-oriented groups.

 Boston-area clinicians may apply to participate, with approval by program leadership.
 Apply online or call Jeff Brand, PsyD, adult groups co-coordinator, at (617) 277-8107.Apply